Your browser does not support iframes.

 In the U.S., for example, where people are more likely to suffer from chronic issues (65 percent versus 60 percent globally), we’ve partnered with Mount Sinai Hospital to meet the needs of those with multiple chronic conditions.
 And in Canada, where 37 percent of people are caregivers—supporting loved ones who could not cope without them—we’ve teamed up with caregiver advocacy groups to better support that underserved population.

 And to deliver the credible online health information that patients around the world are seeking, we’ve piloted a series of articles, videos and podcasts with the help of Healthline and the Slate Media Group.
-In the coming months, we’ll introduce a branded portal—first to the U.S. and then to the rest of the world—as well as a documentary film demonstrating what it’s like to be a patient with chronic conditions.
+We’ve introduced the Life Effects branded portal—available in the US, Europe and Israel, with more language versions underway- as well as a documentary film demonstrating what it’s like to be a patient with chronic conditions.